-- 6.22.3 Personnel Responsibilities and Qualifications. - A. Chamber Supervisor. - 1) Responsibilities: - a.
+6.22.3 Personnel Responsibilities and Qualifications.

+A. Chamber Supervisor.

+- a.
 Assigns and supervises chamber personnel; - b.
 Supervises and directs all chamber and chamber-related operations; - c.
 Ensures operations are conducted and documented properly in according with established standards; and - d.
-Coordinates treatment procedures with medical personnel and vessel operator. - 2) Qualifications:
+Coordinates treatment procedures with medical personnel and vessel operator.

 - a.
 Demonstrated proficiency in the supervision and operation of hyperbaric chambers during operations and treatment procedures; - b.
-Demonstrated knowledge in diving accident management; - c.
-Must be a current NOAA-Certified Diver Medical Technician (DMT) or have equivalent knowledge and experience as determined by the NDPM; and - d.
-Must be approved by the NDPM. - 3) Authority Level: - a.
+Demonstrated knowledge in diving accident management; - Must be a current NOAA-Certified Diver Medical Technician (DMT) or have equivalent knowledge and experience as determined by the NDPM; and - d.
+Must be approved by the NDPM.

+3) Authority Level:

+- a.
 The designated Chamber Supervisor is responsible for the operation of the hyperbaric chamber and has the final decision making authority for all aspects related to operation of the chamber. - b.
 Emergency conditions may warrant actions contrary to the dictates of this document.
 The Chamber Supervisor is authorized to deviate as necessary to prevent or minimize harm to human life. - c.
-Any deviation from these standards and procedures must be reported to the NDPM within 24 hours of the occurrence. - B. Chamber Operator. - 1) Responsibilities: - a.
-Controls and maintains all gases entering and exiting the chamber; - b.
+Any deviation from these standards and procedures must be reported to the NDPM within 24 hours of the occurrence.

+B. Chamber Operator.

+a.
+Controls and maintains all gases entering and exiting the chamber;

+- b.
 Pressurizes and de-pressurizes chamber; - c.
 Monitors and regulates inside chamber atmosphere; and - d.
-Communicates with personnel inside the chamber. - 2) Qualifications: - a.
-Demonstrated knowledge of the hyperbaric chamber and related systems; - b.
+Communicates with personnel inside the chamber.

+- Demonstrated knowledge of the hyperbaric chamber and related systems; - b.
 Demonstrated proficiency in the operation of the hyperbaric chamber and related systems; and - c.
-Must be approved by the Chamber Supervisor. - C. Inside Tender. - 1) Responsibilities:
+Must be approved by the Chamber Supervisor.

+C. Inside Tender.

 - a.
 Provides normal and emergency assistance as required inside and outside the hyperbaric chamber; - b.
 Communicates with outside personnel; - c.
 Administers medical aid and therapeutic breathing gases as directed by the Chamber supervisor; and - d.
-Monitors the condition of personnel in the chamber. - 2) Qualifications: - a.
+Monitors the condition of personnel in the chamber.

+- a.
 Demonstrated knowledge in diving accident management and emergency medical care; - b.
 Must be a current NOAA-certified DMT or equivalent; and - c.
-Must be approved by the Chamber Supervisor. - D. Systems Operator. - 1) Responsibilities: - a.
+Must be approved by the Chamber Supervisor.

+D. Systems Operator.

+- a.
 Maintains, monitors, and controls compressed gas supplies to the chamber; and - b.
-Keeps Chamber Supervisor and/or Operator informed of treatment and supply gas status. - 2) Qualifications: - a.
+Keeps Chamber Supervisor and/or Operator informed of treatment and supply gas status.

+- a.
 Demonstrated knowledge of the chamber and support systems; - b.
 Demonstrated proficiency in the operation of the chamber support systems; and - c.
-Must be approved by the Chamber Supervisor. - E. Time/Log Keeper. - 1) Responsibilities: - Records data during chamber operations (e.g., depths, times, significant treatments, responses, events, communications, chamber atmosphere); and - b.
-Keeps Chamber Supervisor and/or Operator informed of depth, time, and breathing periods. - 2) Qualifications:
+Must be approved by the Chamber Supervisor.

+E. Time/Log Keeper.

+- Records data during chamber operations (e.g., depths, times, significant treatments, responses, events, communications, chamber atmosphere); - b.
+Keeps Chamber Supervisor and/or Operator informed of depth, time, and breathing periods.